SilenLoc/baselOne2024/slides/slides.md

 - There is no "best setup"

-- Hurl is as slow as your application
+- Hurl is as slow (fast) as your application

 - Hurl will reflect the complexity of your API, all of it.